fenguoerbian/notes/readme.md

 - Hypothesis testing:

     - Different testings, such as t-test, binomial test and chisq test

+    - Concepts in testing, such as chance (tolerance probability)

 - Survival analysis: basic concept, logrank test and Cox's PH model